danisztls/dotfiles/README.md

 *Note: C is CTRL and M is META/ALT*

 #### What about the looks?
-As customs require I did my own ricing.
+As the custom I did my own ricing.
 Check [supernova-theme](https://github.com/lbcnz/supernova-theme).

 And to improve Gnome looks:
 - [arc-theme](https://github.com/jnsh/arc-theme)